 If you don’t know who your electric company is and would like to know, there are a few different options for you to find out.
 If you’re trying to find your gas supplier, you can visit Find My Supplier Site.
 You will need to enter your address in order to figure out who your supplier is.

 For electricity, you can call your regional electricity distribution company to find out who’s supplying your home with power.
-You can take a look at the list of the top 25 electricity distributors in 2018 .
+You can take a look at our page on electricity providers.

 Who Is The Cheapest Electricity And Gas Supplier?